When a Woman Breaks Her Jewel Box: Name

-The title of the film is a reference to anointment of jesus christ at bethany in matthew 14:3-9, where a woman poured perfume in her alabaster jar.
-The title was chosen as the protagonist let go of the past and make a new start.
+The title of the film is a reference to the anointment of Jesus Christ at Bethany in Matthew 14:3-9, during which a woman poured perfume in her alabaster jar.
+The title was chosen because the protagonist lets go of the past and makes a new start.

 Synopsis

 Bo-yeong, young woman living with her father Hyongsik and aunt Yeseon, believes that her mother was killed during the Korean War.
 She discovers that her mother is still not dead, but, after having been raped by an American soldier, has dedicated her life to taking care of orphans.